This-is-Becky/Crontab-Task-Scheduler-in-Linux/README.md

 # Crontab-Task-Scheduler-in-Linux
 Crontab (short for "cron table") is a powerful time-based job scheduler in Unix-like operating systems, including Linux.

-It allows users to automate repetitive tasks by scheduling scripts or commands to run at specific times or intervals.
+In Linux-based systems, repetitive tasks like **file cleanup**, **system maintenance**, or **sending notification**s can be automated using cron, a time-based job scheduler.

+This project demonstrates how to leverage crontab to schedule and execute tasks automatically, reducing manual effort and improving operational efficiency.

 ## How does it work
 ```
 *  *  *  *  *  *